Hubby and I have been married for a year and 6 months.

 Then I resolved to put in more efforts.
 Put myself first in some decisions.
 And do at least one thing I love in a day.

 I love writing and reading.
-I resolved to writing more.
+I resolved to do more writing.
 I also have a thesis I’m working on.

 Later, I served our baby’s dinner and asked him to feed her and he did that perfectly.